UniversalScheduleStandard/UniversalScheduleStandard/README.md

 # Examples

-See the [sample file](/samples/schedule.uss) in the [/samples](samples/) folder for a full example.
+See the [small sample file](/samples/small_sample_schedule.uss) in the [/samples](samples/) folder for a brief example.
 To keep the sample file as readable as possible, it only contains one scene and a few elements.
 A full schedule would of course contain more data.

 # Documentation